 This route up Beinn Ime (1011 m / 3316 ft), the highest peak in the Arrochar Alps, avoids the crowded zigzagging footpath from Succoth.
 Starting at Butterbridge on A83, there is a burn to follow all the way to Glas Bhealach and although there is no path, the grassy slopes are easy going albeit steep at times.
 From the bealach it is a steep but short ascent to the summit, this time with a faint path to follow.
 The return leg brings you down the tourist route a short distance (boggy but gentle!) before you traverse across to Bealach a ‘ Mhargaidh and follow the burn down the glen on a grassy footpath back to the A83 at your starting point.

-Car park just off A83 at Butterbridge.
+No public transport to start point.
+Car parking available in lay-by just off A83 at Butterbridge.
 From Arrochar continue along A83, past the Rest and be Thankful and Loch Restil.
 The road then bends sharp left and after crossing the Kinglas Water there is a large parking area on the left.

 Route: From the parking area turn right to walk along A83.
 Shortly after crossing the Kinglass Water look out for a style on the left leading towards some stone ruins.
 Follow a faint footpath up the Allt Beinn Ime burn, taking the opportunity to cross over at the earliest possible point.
 Keep the burn on your right all the way to Glas Bhealach at 740m.
 From the bealach head due South to ascend the steep grassy slope of Beinn Ime where a faint footpath begins to emerge as you gain height.
 From the summit cairn descend SE using the well-worn footpath (the normal ascent path from Arrochar).
 At approx 700m start a traverse round to Bealach a’ Mhargaidh.
 Follow the burn down the glen, keeping it on your right.
 A faint footpath can be picked up and leads you back to the stone ruins you passed at the start of the ascent.
 Cross the style onto A83, turn right and follow the road back round to the parking area.